William "Red" Hill Sr.: Ice bridge collapse

-He realized the ice was breaking up below and he frantically tried to wave the spectators to safety on the Canadian side.
-Realizing that four people were still on the ice, Red Hill Sr. returned and managed to pull one person, 17 year old Ignatius Roth, to safety and they reached the Canadian side.
-Three others were not so fortunate in spite of rescue efforts that included Hill; that was at least partly because they ignored his advice and tried to reach the American side of the falls instead.
+He realized the ice was breaking up below and tried to wave the spectators to safety on the Canadian side.
+Realizing that four people were still on the ice, Red Hill Sr. returned and managed to pull one person, 17 year old Ignatius Roth, to safety; they reached the Canadian side.
+Three others were not so fortunate in spite of rescue efforts that included Hill, at least partly because they ignored his advice and tried to reach the American side of the falls instead.

-Despite frantic efforts to drop ropes from the bridges, the three terrified people were swept to their deaths and their bodies never recovered.
+Despite efforts to drop ropes from the bridges, the three were swept to their deaths and their bodies never recovered.

 The Niagara Scow incident

 On August 6, 1918, the Niagara Scow carrying two men broke the line that had kept it attached to a tugboat, and the swift current in the upper river brought the scow close to the brink of the Horseshoe Falls.
 The two men on the scow, Gustave F Lofberg and Frank Harris of the Great Lakes Dredge and Docks Company, tried to slow the scow.
 Some reports suggest that they opened two latches on the bottom of the scow to allow water to enter in order to ground the vessel, but others indicate they did not have time to do so.
 In any event, the vessel did become caught on some rocks roughly 750 metres (2,500 feet) upriver from the brink.

 Darkness was approaching when the United States Coast Guard mounted their gun on the roof of the Toronto Power House and shot a rope to the scow.